 David: [00:22:17] Good evening.

 David: [00:22:22] Just to a slightly on a different track whereby when one partner is.
 And is is sleeping in another room and would.
 Very much like his partner to his wife of many years a half a decade half a century salary to actually have another partner.
-Say it’s.
-Difficult thing to broach.
+Say it’s a difficult thing to broach.
 In the first instance but I. I feel guilty and I think that it would.
 Give her so much more freedom.

-Melanie Tait: [00:23:17] So did you mean did you want to know how to raise how to raise that.
+Melanie Tait: [00:23:17] So did you mean did you want to know how to raise that.
 Is that what you’d like to know from Clinton’s advice on how to how to raise that as a possibility.

 David: [00:23:27] Is it is it.
 Does he have regular people who will have got to that stage where injury has said so.
 Of course one of the people to become non sexually functional for quite a few years and would like to.
 Give his partner the freedom and have to start off expressing to that.
 We weren’t very upfront with each other but just to broach the subject.
 What would you suggest is a way in which to broach the subject.